miriezrubelsky/greenproject/README.md

 ES Logging: All Debug logs are to logs to ES and can be viewed through kibana<br>

+# <span style="color: blue;">**Docker Integration:**</span>

+GreenSight Mapping Solutions uses Docker to package the entire tree detection pipeline, ensuring consistency across environments and simplifying deployment.
+Docker containers encapsulate the system's dependencies and configurations, which include  PostgreSQL, Elasticsearch (ES), and all related Python dependencies.
+Additionally, Docker Compose is employed to create a network that integrates Elasticsearch, Kibana, PostgreSQL, GreenSight project and Validation GreenSight project container.
+This network enables seamless communication between the services, further enhancing the system's modularity and scalability.

+By using Docker and Docker Compose, the project can be easily run on any machine, regardless of the host operating system, making the deployment process faster and more reliable.
+It also allows developers to focus on building the system without worrying about environment configuration issues.
+To bring up the Docker Compose setup, navigate to the following directory:greenproject\src\greenproject\elastic Once inside the directory, run the following commands to build and start the Docker containers: docker-compose build docker-compose up

 # Project Directory Structure